-While not observed through neutron diffraction experiments(30-32) a tetrahedral enhancement of some water molecules next to small hydrophobic and amphiphilic molecules has been recently observed through molecular dynamics(17, 33-41), Raman scattering measurements with multivariate curve resolution(42, 43) and infrared spectroscopy(44, 45).
-Notice that any structural enhancement related to the reorganization of water upon insertion of the solute, while not contributing to the free energy (enthalpy-entropy compensation), still contributes to the hydration entropy and enthalpy.
-Nonetheless, disentangling the possible contributions from the cavity alone and from the solute-water interactions, to this tetrahedral enhancement, is not straightforward.
-Water molecules without interstitial water neighbors ("water defects" associated with the existence of a fifth water neighbor in the interstitial region in-between the first and second coordination spheres) are more tetrahedral than water molecules with defects(46).
-Thus, since larger cavities should be found near water molecules with a lower number of neighbors (i.e., lower density), similar to water next to nonpolar solutes, where the fifth water neighbor is already well beyond the girth of the first coordination sphere(17), this suggests that this tetrahedral enhancement should already arise with the formation of the cavity, thus contributing to both, ΔS{hvd} and ΔG{hvd} .
-This putative contribution is, however, generally neglected, and scale particle theory(47, 19, 3) (SPT), Pratt and Chandler's theory(48), and IT(8, 49), quantitatively account for the ΔG{hvd} of small hard spheres, without regarding any structural enhancement of water around the solute(50).
-Thus, IT, for instance, can quantitatively describe ΔG{hvd} for rare gases, based exclusively on the oxygen-oxygen radial distribution function and the density of neat water(49).
-We anticipate that a larger tetrahedral enhancement in pure water populations, without interstitial water molecules, was observed in this study, relative to water next to hydrophobic solutes.
-Thus, any structural enhancement, related with the solute, is already found in pure water due to structural fluctuations (or heterogeneities).
+While not observed through neutron diffraction experiments^{34-36} a tetrahedral enhancement of some water molecules next to small hydrophobic and amphiphilic molecules has been recently observed through molecular dynamics^{22,37-45}, Raman scattering measurements with multivariate curve resolution^{46,47}, and infrared spectroscopy^{48,49}.
+The significance of these structural changes on the hydration thermodynamics, including its temperature dependence, remains, however, poorly understood.
+Notice that any structural enhancement related to the reorganization of water upon cavity formation and solute insertion, while possibly not significantly contributing to the free energy (enthalpy-entropy compensation), still contributes to the hydration entropy and enthalpy.
+Nonetheless, disentangling the possible contributions from the cavity alone and from the solutewater interactions, to this tetrahedral enhancement, and to $\Delta S{\rm hyd}$ and $\Delta H{\rm hyd}$, is not straightforward.
+Water molecules without interstitial water neighbors50 ("water defects" associated with the existence of a fifth water neighbor in the interstitial region in-between the first and second coordination spheres) are more tetrahedral than water molecules with defects51.
+Thus, since larger cavities should be found near water molecules with a lower number of neighbors (i.e., lower density), similar to water next to nonpolar solutes, where the fifth water neighbor is already well beyond the girth of the first coordination sphere22, this suggests that this tetrahedral enhancement should already arise with the formation of the cavity.
+Explicit account of this contribution is generally neglected in solvation theories, and scale particle theory^{3,24,52} (SPT), Pratt and Chandler's theory53, and IT^{8,54}, quantitatively account for the $\Delta G{\rm hyd}$ of small hard spheres, without regarding any structural enhancement of water around the solute55.
+Thus, IT, for instance, can quantitatively describe $\Delta G{\rm hyd}$ for rare gases, based exclusively on the oxygen-oxygen radial distribution function (rdf) and the density of neat water54.

+We anticipate that a larger tetrahedral enhancement in pure water populations, without interstitial water molecules, was observed in this study, relative to water next to hydrophobic solutes, indicating that any structural enhancement, related with the solute, is already found in pure water due to structural fluctuations (or heterogeneities).

-Following the above discussion, concerning the cavity work, ΔS{hyd} should decrease (more negative) with the solute size.
+Following the above discussion, concerning the cavity work, $\Delta S{\rm hyd}$ should decrease (more negative) with the solute size.
 This result is consistent with molecular simulations and is reproduced by various theories, including SPT and IT.
-Entropic convergence at T_S implies, however, the reversal of this size dependence, with larger solutes exhibiting larger, positive, ΔS{hyd} , at $T \ge T_S$.
-This, in turn, suggests that the temperature dependence of ΔS{hyd} cannot be explained by the cavity work alone, even if suitable cavities for an arbitrarily large solute, formed in water around this temperature.
+Entropic convergence implies, however, the reversal of this size dependence, with larger solutes exhibiting larger, positive, $\Delta S{\rm hyd}$, at $T \geq T_S$.
+This, in turn, suggests that the temperature dependence of $\Delta S{\rm hyd}$ cannot be explained by the cavity work alone, even if suitable cavities for an arbitrarily large solute, formed in water around this temperature.
 Thus, although this crossover is predicted by IT for hard spheres, a molecular-level understanding of this positive entropy and its system size dependence remains elusive.
-The fact that the hydration entropy of polar and non-polar solutes of similar size (e.g., methane and methanol)(51) exhibit a different temperature dependence, suggests that solute-water and/or waterwater interactions are important to explain $\Delta S{hyd}(T)$, and, therefore, the molecular origin of T_S in hydrophobic solutes and proteins.
-For instance, while ΔS{hyd} of methane and methanol are similar near the melting point of water, the entropy of the former increases at a higher rate with the temperature(51).
+The fact that the hydration entropy of polar and non-polar solutes of similar size (e.g., methane and methanol)56 exhibit a different temperature dependence, suggests that solute-water and/or water-water interactions are important to explain $\Delta S{\rm hyd}(T)$, and, therefore, the molecular origin of entropic convergence in hydrophobic solutes and in some proteins.
+For instance, while $\Delta S{\rm hyd}$ of methane and methanol are similar near the melting point of water, the entropy of the former increases at a higher rate with the temperature56.